nicolemirza/nicolemirza.github.io/README.md

 # Welcome!

 Thanks for visiting.
 Here you can find a small glimpse into my past semester.
-You can navigate using the linked pages below.
+You can navigate using the linked pages to the left or below.

 Here is my [final reflection statement](final_statement.md).